archegos-labs/platform/README.md

 ![eks-cluster.drawio.svg](eks/docs/eks-cluster.drawio.svg)

-The cluster is set up with the following features:
+In addition to node and security layout above, the following addons are installed,

 * [EKS Pod Identity](https://docs.aws.amazon.com/eks/latest/userguide/pod-id-how-it-works.html) is used where applicable and possible.
 * In addition to the default addons (kube-proxy, core-dns), the following are installed all using EKS Pod Identity: